FarukErat/Notes_and_Tutorials/authentication.md

 8. **Behavioral Authentication:**
    - **How it works:** This method analyzes user behavior, such as typing speed, mouse movements, or browsing patterns, to authenticate users.
 It creates a unique profile for each user and checks for consistency during login.
    - **Common usage:** Continuous authentication in sensitive systems, reducing the need for repeated logins.

+# Terminology

+- **Coding:** Transforming data into a specific format (e.g., base64).
+No secrets are used; it’s for data formatting or transmission.
+- **Decoding:** Reversing the coding process to retrieve the original data.
+No secrets are involved.

+- **Encryption:** Converting data into a secure format using an encryption algorithm, typically requiring a secret key or password.
+This ensures data confidentiality.
+- **Decryption:** Reversing the encryption process to restore the original data.
+This also requires some keys.

+- **Hash:** Generating a fixed-size hash value from input data.
+It’s a one-way process, and no secrets are involved.
+Hashing is used for data integrity checks and securely storing passwords by comparing hashes.

+- **HMAC (Hash-Based Message Authentication Code):** Combines a cryptographic hash function with a secret key to ensure both data integrity and authenticity.
+The secret key is used along with the hash function to create a MAC (Message Authentication Code).
+The sender and receiver use the same secret key to validate that the message hasn’t been tampered with and is from a legitimate source.